Tips To Prepare Your HVAC Unit During Hurricanes/Stormy Weather

 Unit For Severe Weather

-Weatherproof Your HVAC Systems For Ultimate Protection
+Weatherproof Your HVAC Unit For Ultimate Protection

 Every year, Westchester County in New York braces itself for hurricane season.
 The weather can be unpredictable but usually arrives between June and November.
 As the months go by, residents and HVAC repair company technicians begin to prepare for high winds and potential flooding as the severity of storms increases.